 The Master of Science in Nursing (MSN) prepares registered nurses for advanced nursing roles.
-Graduate certificates in Leadership and Management, Nursing Educator or Public Health Leadership and Management provide focused education for Master's prepared individuals.
+Graduate degrees in Leadership and Management, Nursing Educator or Public Health Leadership and Management provide focused education for Master's prepared individuals.

-Registered nurses that hold a baccalaureate in nursing or students completing a baccalaureate in nursing and who will have no more than 16 outstanding credits at the time of application in nursing can choose from the Leadership and Management (LMN) track, the Public Health Nursing Leadership (PHNL) track, or the Nurse Educator track (NE).
+Admitted MSN students can choose from the Leadership and Management (LMN) track, the Public Health Nursing Leadership (PHNL) track, or the Nurse Educator (NE) track.
 The MSN curriculum combines foundational courses, such as nursing science, integrative care, and research methods, with skill and role development courses designed for the specific area of specialization.

-Classes are conveniently scheduled, with many courses offered online or in a web-enhanced format.
-The coursework in the MSN program is designed to foster faculty engagement with students from our region.
-Courses offered in a predominantly online format may require mandatory participation in oncampus seminars and immersion experiences throughout the program.

-At the time of admission, prospective students indicate the area of emphasis or track they wish to pursue.
-The LMN, PHNL, and NE tracks can be completed in a minimum of two years.
+Classes are scheduled in a variety of formats, including face to face, online or in a hybrid format.
+Courses offered in a predominantly online format may require mandatory participation in on-campus seminars and immersion experiences throughout the program.
+All tracks can be completed in a minimum of two years; part-time options are available in each track up to a maximum of five years.

-Part-time options are available in each track.
-Preparation for adult/geriatric and family nurse practitioner roles is transitioning to a BSN to DNP program.

-The MSN is available to Women's Health Care Nurse Practitioners (WHCNPs) who were certified through Planned Parenthood of Minnesota/South Dakota.
-Course work for this Master's only option for WHCNPs does not include practica requirements.
+The MSN only option is available to Women's Health Care Nurse Practitioners (WHCNPs) who are already certified at the time of application through Planned Parenthood of Minnesota/South Dakota.
+Course work for this MSN only option for WHCNPs does not prepare students for additional certification.
+After much consideration, this program has suspended admissions as advanced practice nursing moves towards education at a doctoral level.

-A Post-Master's Graduate Certificate option is offered on a space available basis for RNs who hold a master's degree in nursing and would like to expand their practice to include PHNL, LMN or Nurse Educator preparation.
+A Post-Master's Graduate Certificate option is offered on a space available basis for RNs who hold a master's degree in nursing and would like to expand their practice to include LMN, NE, or PHNL preparation.
 The program of study is individually designed with a faculty advisor based on curricular and certification requirements.

-The Wound, Ostomy, Continence (WOC) Program is online course work that prepares the post-baccalaureate RN to take the WOC certification exam.
+The Wound, Ostomy, Continence (WOC) Program is offered online and prepares the post-baccalaureate RN to take the WOC certification exam.
 Students are directed to www.webwocnurse.com for complete information about the WOC program.